notyesbut/NitroGen-Keyboard-Mouse-Based/README.md

 The `--process` parameter must be the exact executable name of the game you want to play.
 You can find it by right-clicking on the game process in Windows Task Manager (Ctrl+Shift+Esc), and selecting `Properties`.
 The process name should be in the `General` tab and end with `.exe`.

+See `RUNNING.md` for .env usage, KM controller mode, and safety notes.

 <!-- TODO # Paper and Citation

 If you find our work useful, please consider citing us!